domoritz/himawari-8-chrome/README.md

 ## Run

-Install AppEngine for golang and then run `goapp serve`.
+Install AppEngine for golang and then run `dev_appserver.py app.yaml` or `goapp serve`.

 ## Deploy